Dorian Leigh: Life after modeling

 Living in France with her baby son Kim, Dorian was nearing 40.
-Her career as a model was coming to a close, so Dorian began the first legal modeling agency in France to support her son.
-She also had lent the financially irresponsible de Portago about $15,000.
+Her career as a model was coming to a close, so she began the first legal modeling agency in France to support her son.
+She had also lent the financially irresponsible Portago about $15,000.

-De Portago, still married, was now also openly dating actress Linda Christian, the ex-wife of actor Tyrone Power, in early 1957.
-On April 23, 1957, Dorian's 40th birthday, de Portago told Dorian that he was supposedly finally divorcing Carroll so they could be legally married.
-He told her that he was entering the famous Mille Miglia car race in Italy on May 8, 1957 and Carroll was supposed to sign their divorce papers on May 9.
-Instead, on May 8, Dorian received a phone call from de Portago's mother Olga, informing Dorian that Fon's tire on his Ferrari race car had blown up because he did not stop in time for a tire change.
+Portago, still married, was now also openly dating actress Linda Christian, the ex-wife of actor Tyrone Power, in early 1957.
+On April 23, 1957, Dorian's 40th birthday, Portago told Dorian that he was supposedly finally divorcing Carroll so they could be legally married.
+He told her that he was entering the famous Mille Miglia car race in Italy on May 8, 1957, and Carroll was supposed to sign their divorce papers on May 9.
+Instead, on May 8, Dorian received a phone call from his mother Olga, informing Dorian that Fon's tire on his Ferrari race car had blown up because he did not stop in time for a tire change.
 Fon and his co-driver Edmund Nelson were mutilated and killed in a horrifying crash.
-When the tire exploded, he lost control of the car and killed nine spectators, including five children.
+As well, when the tire exploded and he lost control of the car, nine spectators, including five children, were killed due to the accident.
 This catastrophe ended the Mille Miglia forever.

-A few days after Alfonso de Portago was killed, Dorian's sister Suzy, making a movie with Cary Grant, told famous gossip columnist Louella Parsons that Dorian had a son with de Portago and she was estranged from her sister because of it.
-Dorian was shocked that Suzy leaked this secret, and Dorian's parents only learned about this child reading it in the newspaper.
-Dorian's parents were furious and told Dorian that she would never have custody of her children.
+A few days after Portago was killed, Dorian's sister Suzy, while making a movie with Cary Grant, told famous gossip columnist Louella Parsons that Dorian had a son with Portago and she was estranged from her sister because of it.
+Dorian was shocked that Suzy leaked this secret, and Dorian's parents only learned about the child's existence from reading about it in the newspaper.
+They were furious and told Dorian that she would never have custody of her children.
 They also refused to accept Kim.

 In 1957, Dorian returned to Florida and visited Young at her parents’ home.
-Dorian then took Young and fled to Paris.
-She remained mostly in France for the next twenty-one years.
-Dorian's two older children had graduated high school.
-Dorian continued her modeling agency in Paris and became pregnant by yet another man in 1958.
-While in the hospital in Paris on June 6, 1958, Dorian received news that Suzy and her father had been in a serious car accident.
-Suzy's father supposedly did not see or hear a train and drove onto the tracks where the train slammed into his car.
-They were on their way to visit Suzy's mother who was in the hospital with cancer.
+She then took her daughter, fled to Paris, and remained mostly in France for the following 21 years.
+Dorian's two older children had graduated high school by this time.
+She continued to run her modeling agency in Paris and became pregnant by yet another man in 1958.
+While in the hospital in Paris on June 6, 1958, she received news that Suzy and her father had been in a serious car accident.
+Suzy's father had apparently not seen or heard an oncoming train and drove onto the tracks where it slammed into his car.
+They were on their way to visit Suzy's mother, who was in the hospital with cancer.
 Their father was killed.
-Suzy had broken arms and was hospitalized for three months.
-Dorian then had her gynecologist, Serge Bordat, abort the baby.
-Days later, she then suddenly married Bordat.
+Suzy's arms were broken and she remained hospitalized for three months.
+Dorian then had her gynecologist, Dr. Serge Bordat, abort her baby.
+Days later, she married Dr. Bordat.